Keying-sky/auto_diff_pkg/dual_autodiff_x/README.md

-# dual_autodiff_cy Package
+# dual_autodiff_x Package
-The **dual_autodiff_cy** is a Cython package designed to implement forward-mode automatic differentiation using dual numbers, about 2~2.5 times faster than the pure python version.
+The **dual_autodiff_x** is a Cython package designed to implement forward-mode automatic differentiation using dual numbers, about 2~2.5 times faster than the pure python version.

 ## Features